 BrightnESS – Building a Research Infrastructure and Synergies for Highest Scientific Impact on ESS - is a European-Union-funded project within the European Commission’s Horizon 2020 Research and Innovation programme.
 There are 18 European institutes and universities (the Hungarian institutions are: Wigner RCP and Centre for Energy Research) from 11 countries to participate in the BrightnESS partnership.
 The total budget is nearly €20 M and the duration of the project is three years.
 BrightnESS is an integrated program to ensure that key challenges are met in order to build a European Spallation Source that delivers high-impact scientific and technological knowledge.

 The aim of the project is to support the construction of ESS in key technical areas and in-kind coordination.
 The grant provides resources for the development, testing and optimisation of ESS’s state-of-the-art technologies.
-It also supports the research infrastructure to move from its initial planning phase to the implementation phase, as well as to maintain alignment between the physical construction of the site and the development and delivery of vital equipment and components.
+It also supports the research infrastructure to move from its initial planning phase to the implementation phase, as well as to maintain alignment between the physical construction of the site and the development and delivery of vital components and equipments.

-The importance of ESS has been recognised by the European Strategy Forum on Research Infrastructures (ESFRI), which has prioritised it as one of three Research Infrastructures.
+The importance of ESS has been recognised by the European Strategy Forum on Research Infrastructures (ESFRI), which prioritised it as one of three Research Infrastructures.

 The extensive knowledge and skills of European companies and institutes are best deployed for the construction and operation of ESS.